-Applications are invited for a temporary post of a Post doctoral Research Fellow Level 1 or Level 2 within UCD School of Biomolecular & Biomedical Science.
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 or 2 within UCD School of Biomolecular and Biomedical Science

 Appointment on the above range will be dependent upon qualifications and experience.

 Closing date: 17:00hrs (local Irish time) on 6th October 2023

 Applications must be submitted by the closing date and time specified.
 Any applications which are still in progress at the closing time of 17:00hrs (Local Irish Time) on the specified closing date will be cancelled automatically by the system.
 UCD are unable to accept late applications.

 UCD do not require assistance from Recruitment Agencies.
 Any CV's submitted by Recruitment Agencies will be returned.